 (1) For RNUs, in accordance with the Interconnection Customer’s cost responsibility assigned up to a maximum of $60,000 per MW of generating capacity as specified in the GIA.
 The CAISO will publish an annual inflation factor and adjusted amount for this figure with the per unit cost publication on the CAISO Website pursuant to Section 6.4 of this GIDAP.
 Interconnection Customers will be entitled to repayment subject to the figure corresponding to their Commercial Operation Date.

-(2) For LDNUs, except for LDNUs for Option (B) Generating Facilities that were not allocated TP Deliverability, in accordance with the Interconnection Customer’s Current Cost Responsibility.
+(2) For LDNUs and LOPNUs, except for LDNUs for Option (B) Generating Facilities that were not allocated TP Deliverability, in accordance with the Interconnection Customer’s Current Cost Responsibility.

 (3) Option (B) Generating Facilities that were not allocated TP Deliverability will not receive repayment for LDNUs or ADNUs.